etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Key, Range_End - The key range to watch.
+* `key`, `range_end` - the key range to watch.
-* Start_Revision - An optional revision for where to inclusively begin watching.
+* `start_revision` - an optional revision for where to inclusively begin watching.
 If not given, it will stream events following the revision of the watch creation response header revision.
 The entire available event history can be watched starting from the last compaction revision.
-* Progress_Notify - When set, the watch will periodically receive a WatchResponse with no events, if there are no recent events.
+* `progress_notify` - when set, the watch will periodically receive a WatchResponse with no events, if there are no recent events.
 It is useful when clients wish to recover a disconnected watcher starting from a recent known revision.
 The etcd server decides how often to send notifications based on current server load.
-* Filters - A list of event types to filter away at server side.
+* `filters` - a list of event types to filter away at server side.
-* Prev_Kv - When set, the watch receives the key-value data from before the event happens.
+* `prev_kv` - When set, the watch receives the key-value data from before the event happens.
 This is useful for knowing what data has been overwritten.

 In response to a `WatchCreateRequest` or if there is a new event for some established watch, the client receives a `WatchResponse`: